ROBERT SIEGEL, Host:

 This next story should be music to the ears of art students around the country and their parents.
 Next time you're in a grocery store, one of those fancy places that sell organic this and free-range that, take a close look at the signs.
 A couple of upscale chains employ hundreds of in-store artists.
 And as NPR's Neda Ulaby reports, these artists do pretty well.

 NEDA ULABY: Philadelphia's Callowhill neighborhood is filled with former factories that are now expensive lofts.
 So of course, there's a Whole Foods Market, too.
 That's where Katie Lanciano works.

-Ms. KATIE LANCIANO (Artist, Whole Foods Market): I get to come in and do art.
+KATIE LANCIANO: I get to come in and do art.
 It's just plain - my hands and a chalkboard and a marker, and I get to go nuts.

 ULABY: Lanciano inscribes the store's blackboards with hand lettering and original art.
 This week, there's a theme: elegant, art-deco ladies.
 A willowy geisha holding a fish decorates the seafood department blackboard.
 In meat, there's a come-hither flapper.